Localized calculus for the Hecke category: Checking the relations

-has some additional special properties.
-The most important property relates to rotation, and we wish to spell this out in the context of $\HC$.
 However, $\Sigma$ is not a monoidal functor, and consequently rotation in $\TTL$ does not immediately translate to rotation in $\HC$.
 To discuss rotation more easily, we need to focus our attention on morphisms of degree $+2$ rather than degree $0$.

 Define